hjklqw/gumroad-challenge/README.md

+A Rails and React version of [Ask My Book](https://askmybook.com/), and its PDF to AI embeddings generation script.

+The challenge's context is available [here](https://gumroad.notion.site/Product-engineering-challenge-f7aa85150edd41eeb3537aae4632619f).

 # Running locally

-Please follow the following headers and steps in order.
+Please follow the headers and steps below in order.

 ## 1. Fundamental setup